 What is modular construction?

 ‘Modular’ is a very broad term.
-Technically, a prefabricated frame & truss can be considered to be modular construction, as essentially a manufacturer is joining timber/lumber together in modules that are labelled and numbered so that they can be quickly erected by a tradesperson on site.
+Technically, a prefabricated frame & truss can be considered to be modular construction, as essentially a manufacturer is joining timber/lumber together in modules that are labeled and numbered so that they can be quickly erected by a tradesperson on site.
 In saying that, I do not believe the Modular buzz is based on prefabricated frames and trusses.
 After all, they have been around since Jesus played fullback for Jerusalem.

-Which construction methods are typical with Modular?
+What construction methods are typical with Modular?

 - Traditional stick frame lumber or steel.